anoksimon/SE-06-2023-Kelvin/month-0/README.md

 - [Git Basics](week-0): Learn the fundamentals of Git version control system.
 - Understand how to use GitHub for collaborative development.
+- Git learning and usage should be at the fingertips of every programmer

 ## Week 2: Introduction to Shell